 Absence due to holidays or extended visits taken during term time can seriously hinder academic progress and attainment.
-Any absence from school (other than for medical appointments) requires a written request from the parent and a meeting with the Principal.
-No holidays willbe authorised during term time.
+Any absence from school (other than for medical appointments) requires a written request from the parent and a meeting with a member of the senior leadership team.
+No holidays will be authorised during term time.
 Unauthorised absence will be reported to the Local Authority.
 Two periods of unauthorised absence in a 12-month period, or when a period of four or more weeks of leave is taken, may result in legal action.
 This could lead to your child losing their place at Dixons.
 All forms can be collected from the office.